 In 2017, Matt was accepted to the prestigious Jazz Studies program at North Carolina Central University to complete his graduate studies.
 During this time, Matt had the opportunity to study with renowned pianists Edmund Paolantonio and Joey Calderazzo, and perform with many top jazz artists such as Branford Marsalis, Delfeayo Marsalis, Nnenna Freelon, Antonio Hart, Brian E. Miller, Dr. Trineice Robinson, Dr. Ira Wiggins, Dr. Brian Horton, Robert Trowers and Ms. Lenora Helm-Hammonds.
 While at NCCU, Matt also had the opportunity to study composition and arranging extensively with Dr. Ira Wiggins, Dr. Brian Horton and Mr. Baron Tymas.
 Matt also performed as part of the esteemed NCCU Jazz Ensemble, which traveled and performed in venues such as the Mid-Atlantic Jazz Festival in Rockville, MD, the Ray Charles Performing Arts Center at Morehouse College in Atlanta, GA for the HBCU National Band Director’s Consortium, numerous NCCU Alumni Association events, both the NCCU 28th and 29th Annual Jazz Festival in Durham, NC, the Valentine’s Day Annual Concert in consortium with jazz ensembles from UNC-Chapel Hill and Duke University, and many other regional performance venues.
 As well, Matt performed as part of the rhythm section for the NCCU Vocal Jazz Ensemble, including performances in Reno, NV at the 2019 Jazz Education Network Conference and as part of Duke University’s In the Jazz Tradition showcases.
-In may of 2019, Matt graduated from NCCU with a Master of Music in Jazz Studies.
+In May of 2019, Matt graduated from NCCU with a Master of Music degree in Jazz Studies Performance.

 Matt currently teaches as adjunct professor of jazz piano and jazz combos at Guilford College and North Carolina A&T State University, instructing students in the disciplines of jazz piano, jazz history, arranging, and leading jazz ensembles.
 In 2019, Matt took the helm as director of the Greensboro Youth Jazz Ensemble, and in 2020, joined the Greensboro Big Band as director.
 Matt also serves as faculty at the John Coltrane Jazz Workshop in High Point, NC.